cs1302uga/cs1302-hw04/README.md

    1. How many lines are in `Square.java`?

    Contrary to popular belief, fewer lines of code is usually better.
-Also, if you need to make a change to a `Rectangle` method, then this change will propogate throughout all descendants in your hierarchy that don't explicitly perform an override of the relevant method.
+Also, if you need to make a change to a `Rectangle` method, then this change will propagate throughout all descendants in your hierarchy that don't explicitly perform an override of the relevant method.

 1. Tell Git to track changes made to your `Square.java` file using the `git add` command, then